 If an implementing agency requests an allocation of funds in an amount that is less than the amount programmed, the balance of the programmed amount may be allocated to a programmed project advanced from a future fiscal year.
-FCOG, in administering its Regional Active Transportation Program, must determine which projects to advance and make that recommendation to the CTC.
-Unallocated funds in one fiscal year will carry over and be available for projects in the following fiscal year.

 Any amount allocated for environmental may also be expended for design.
 In addition, a local agency may expend an amount allocated for environmental, design, right of way, or construction for another allocated project component, provided that the total expenditure shifted to a component in this way is not more than 20 percent of the amount actually allocated for either component.
 This means that the amount transferred by a local agency from one component to another may be no more than 20 percent of whichever of the components has received the smaller allocation from the Commission.